vaelgates/arkose/call-specialist.md

 <h3>Key responsibilities</h3>

 <ul>
-	<li>You'll speak with professors, PhD students, and industry professionals in 30 to 45 minute calls, several times a day.
+	<li>You'll speak with professors, PhD students, and industry professionals in 30 - 45 minute calls, several times a day.
 You'll learn about professionals' needs, speak about the AI safety research landscape and relevant opportunities, and connect individuals to potential collaborators and experts.</li>
 	<li>You'll communicate with professionals via email and effectively handle individual requests and inquiries.
 In particular, you'll complete follow-ups for each call, including introducing professionals to other potential collaborators and experts, send follow-up messages, and investigate whether we can support nonstandard requests with subsequent follow-up.</li>
 	<li>You'll continually learn about the AI safety landscape (both research and opportunities), spot opportunities to and improve Arkose's offerings, and grow and maintain Arkose's expert network.</li>
 	<li>You'll work with the Arkose team (your manager Vael and the operations team) to ensure that your and the professionals' needs are being met.
 We aim to support you throughout your skill acquisition and growth!</li>